Energy Advisor, Leads Specialist

-Position Description: Alliance for a Green Economy (AGREE) is in search of full-time Energy Advisors for our Central New York Regional Clean Energy Hub, an exciting new project developed in partnership with other agencies and organizations in our region.
-As New York embarks on a transition to an inclusive clean energy powered economy, all residents, businesses and communities across the State will have access to new opportunities to benefit from this transition including clean energy careers, improved energy affordability, home improvements, and rebates for businesses and transportation.
+Position Description: Alliance for a Green Economy (AGREE) is in search of a full-time Energy Advisor, Leads Specialist for our Central New York Regional Clean Energy Hub (“EnergySmart CNY”), a program developed in partnership with other agencies and organizations in our region.
+As New York transitions to an inclusive, clean energy powered economy, all residents, businesses and communities across the state will have access to new opportunities to benefit from this transition including clean energy careers, improved energy affordability, home improvements, and rebates for businesses and transportation.
 There’s a lot of confusing information out there, and people may not know where to start.
-The Central New York Clean Energy Hub will connect people to the clean energy economy and will provide opportunities for our community members to transform their lives and the lives of their neighbors.
-Central New York’s Clean Energy hub will focus on providing solutions to our region’s energy affordability and housing challenges faced by disadvantaged communities in our region.
+The Central New York Clean Energy Hub connects people to the clean energy economy and provides opportunities for our community members to transform their lives and the lives of their neighbors.
+Central New York’s Clean Energy hub focuses on providing solutions to our region’s energy affordability and housing challenges faced by disadvantaged communities in our region.
+EnergySmart CNY is a team of trusted, knowledgeable, community-based organizations from across the region and is a collaboration of the Central New York Regional Planning and Development Board, Alliance for a Green Economy (AGREE) and Greater Syracuse Works.

 Responsibilities: